WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 If the *byte offset* is 0, the hint applies to all call sites where the function is the **target**.
 It serves as a shorthand notation unless explicitly overridden.
 In this case, the call frequency should be a rough estimate of the average call frequency of all potential sites. *Note: This should likely be moved to a dedicated section for clearer separation, e.g. `metadata.function.inline` if such a namespace will be supported by custom annotations.*

-In case of conflicting information, an engine should follow the order
-  1. `metadata.code.inline`
-  2. `metadata.code.call_targets`
-with the first matching hint taking priority over following ones.

 ### Call targets

-When dealing with `call_indirect` or `call_ref`, often inefficient code is generated, because inlining is not possible.
+When dealing with `call_indirect` or `call_ref`, often inefficient code is generated, because the call target is unknown.
 With code that e.g. uses virtual function calls, there are often very few commonly called targets which a compiler could optimize for.
 It still needs to have the ability to handle other call targets, but that can then happen at a much lower performance in favor of optimizing for the more commonly called target.

 This is especially interesting if functions need to be compiled to the top tier early on, either because they're annotated with a low compilation order, because eager compilation or even AOT compilation is desired.